yakunliu-aimusic/ChladniSonify-Real-time-Visual-Acoustic-Mapping-Library-for-Chladni-New-Media-Art/README.md

 Default ports:

-- image input port: `9999`
+- image input: `9999`;
-- frequency response port: `9998`
+- frequency response: `9998`.

-Before using the server, ensure that the referenced model class and model weights are available and that `MODEL_PATH` points to the correct checkpoint.

-## Module Summary

-### `kladni_model_classification /`

-Baseline CNN classification experiment.
-It also contains `chladni_server.py`, a minimal socket-based prototype for receiving image frames and returning predicted frequency labels.

-### `kladni_model_alex/`

-AlexNet-based comparison experiment for Chladni-pattern classification.

-### `kladni_model_vgg 3.0/`

-VGG16-based comparison experiment, including training and evaluation scripts with hardware-aware performance notes.

-### `kladni_cbam 5x5/`

-CBAM-enhanced CNN experiment using a 5x5-related configuration for attention and convolutional feature extraction.

-### `kladni_cbam 7x7/`

-CBAM-enhanced CNN experiment using a 7x7-related configuration for comparative attention-kernel analysis.
+This is a Python socket prototype, not the final shared-memory and UDP JUCE/VST3 system described in the paper.

-## Reproducibility Notes
+## Implementation Notes for Strict Paper Reproduction

-- Random seeds are set in the generation scripts where applicable.
-- Generated labels are stored as JSON files.
-- Model checkpoints are saved as PyTorch `.pth` files.
-- Some folders contain generated datasets, plots, and model artifacts.
-If reproducing experiments from scratch, regenerate datasets before training.
-- Directory names contain spaces in several places.
-Always quote paths when running commands from a shell.
+The codebase is consistent with the paper's core algorithmic direction, but several implementation parameters should be checked before exact reproduction:

+- `evaluate.py` uses 100 pure-inference timing runs; the paper describes 1000 runs.
+- `kladni_cbam 5x5/model/train.py` uses 20 epochs and learning rate `8e-4`; the paper reports 50 epochs and learning rate `1e-4` with early stopping.
+- `split_dataset.py` uses `0.8/0.1/0.1`; the paper summarizes an `8:2` train/test split.
+- The full JUCE/VST3 shared-memory and UDP audio-rendering pipeline is maintained in the companion repository.

 ## Citation

-If you use this repository, the dataset, or the associated research results, please cite the corresponding paper and Zenodo record.
+If you use this repository, dataset, or model artifacts, cite the paper and Zenodo archive.

 ```bibtex
 @misc{chladnisonify_zenodo_2026,